masak/alma/documentation/README.md

 The whole array of new statements is returned, and 007's macro expansion does the right thing expanding the entire old statement (containing the `each()` call) into those new statements (containing individual values).

+As demonstrated above, there are two important Qtrees available through the `context` parameter: `context.root`, the Qtree of the macro's host (the one providing the context), and `context.target`, the macro itself.

 The inquisitive reader might wonder what the above macro definition does if a statement has _two_ (or more) `each()` invocations.
 For example, this code: